Reinforcement Teaching: Reinforcement Teaching

 \subsection{States of Reinforcement Teaching}

-We define the state of the student learning process to be the current learnable parameters of the student, $s_{t} = \theta_{t}$.
-Therefore the state space is the set of possible parameters, $\mathcal{S} = \Theta$.
+We define the state of the learning process as the student's current learnable parameters, $s_{t} = \theta_{t}$.
+Therefore, the state space is the set of possible parameters, $\mathcal{S} = \Theta$.
 The initial state distribution, $\mu$, is determined by the initialization method of the parameters, such as Glorot initialization for neural networks \citep{glorot10_under}.
-State transitions, $p$, are then defined through the learning algorithm, $\theta_{t+1} \sim \mathcal{L}(f_{\theta_{t}}, e, J)$, which is stochastic in general.
-Although the learning algorithm is known, it only provides samples of the next parameter $\theta_{t+1}$ and the underlying probability distribution is not tractable.
+Lastly, the state transitions, $p$, are defined through the learning algorithm, $\theta_{t+1} = \mathcal{A}lg(f_{\theta_{t}}, \mathcal{D})$, which can be stochastic in general.